The Fall Guy

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Colt chooses to fly to Australia and return to stunt work, actively deciding to face his fears and potentially reconnect with Jody despite the pain., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Colt discovers evidence that Tom Ryder murdered someone, and he's being framed for it.
+Of particular interest, this crucial beat Colt discovers evidence that Tom Ryder murdered someone, and he's being framed for it.
 What seemed like a simple missing person case becomes a conspiracy.
 Stakes dramatically escalate from personal to life-threatening., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (75% through) represents the emotional nadir.
 Here, Colt is captured and beaten by Tom's goons.
 The frame-up appears complete, Jody's film is in jeopardy of being shut down, and all seems lost.
-Metaphorical death of his reputation and literal threat to his life., illustrates the protagonist at their lowest point.
+Metaphorical death of his reputation and literal threat to his life., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 80% of the runtime.
 Colt realizes he can use Jody's film and his stunt skills to expose the conspiracy.
 He synthesizes his professional expertise with newfound courage, understanding that falling is part of the job - it's getting back up that matters., demonstrating the transformation achieved throughout the journey.